 Advisors

-Incoming students are assigned a faculty advisor by the Senior Associate Dean of Students.
-The advisor will contact their advisees at the beginning of the semester.
-The faculty advisor is a resource for students, especially with regard to academic questions.
-Faculty advisors will give guidance on upper-level course selection for the second and third years and serve as a resource for students as to services available within the law school and the University.
+The program advisor is a resource for students, especially with regard to academic questions.
+She will give guidance on course selection and serve as a resource for students as to services available within the law school and the University.